vrindger/actually_open_lean/README.md

 ## Step 2 - Create your own trading algo!
 U can copy mine but use your own brokerage keys etc

-* Create a new dir in the lean_algos dir with your own config file and an algo.py or algo.cs file for C#.
+* Create a new dir in the lean_algos dir with your own config file and an `algo.py` or `algo.cs` file for C#.

 * To create algo, look at the template dir under `lean_algos`

 * `MyLeanAlgorithm` is my example algorithm using my config file(a `config.json`) which used to have my secret keys for my brokerage's paper account.
-The algorithm file is a .py file.
+The algorithm file is a `.py` file.

-* Yes, u will need every single file - the json file, an algo file, Dockerfile AND the .sh bash file.
+* Yes, you will need every single file - the json file, an algo file, Dockerfile AND the `run_algo.sh` bash file.
+You can also split up build and run from the run_algo.sh file if you need to.

 ## Step 3 - Run bash script

-Before running the bash script, you will need to set environment variables for Git because you will be cloning n number of Brokerage projects for your project.
+Before running the bash script, you will need to set environment variables for Git because you will be cloning any number of Brokerage projects for your project.
 So you can add the following to your ~/.bashrc file in linux:
 ```
 export GITHUB_USERNAME=vrindger
 export GITHUB_PAT=yourgithubpersonalaccesstokenhere